-5.85.10 This would cover Transition risk, Risk of a serious operational failure, Custody risk of losing economic rights to Fund assets, Risk of unanticipated events such as a Pandemic, Credit default, cashflow management.
-Some examples of how we are managing some of these risks are as follows:-
+These include transition of assets risk, risk of a serious operational failure, custody risk of losing economic rights to Fund assets, risk of unanticipated events such as a pandemic, credit default and cashflow management.
+Some examples of how we are managing some of these risks are as follows:

-- Transition risk of incurring unexpected costs in relation to the transition of assets amongst managers.
-When carrying out significant transitions, the Fund takes professional advice and appoints a specialist transition manager to mitigate this risk when it is cost effective to do so. - Risk of a serious operational failure by asset managers and/or LGPS Central.
-These risks are managed by having robust governance arrangements with LGPS Central and by quarterly monitoring with asset managers.
+Transition risk of incurring unexpected costs in relation to the transition of assets amongst managers.
+When carrying out significant transitions, the Fund takes professional advice and appoints a specialist transition manager to mitigate this risk when it is cost effective to do so.

+- Risk of a serious operational failure by asset managers and/or LGPSC.
+These risks are managed by having robust governance arrangements with LGPSC and by quarterly monitoring of asset managers.
 Monthly meetings are held with LGPSC to ensure that the company is functioning as it should.
-A number of Key performance indicators and risk register is reviewed at least quarterly - Risk of unanticipated events such as a Pandemic on normal operations.
-The impact of Covid 19 was unprecedented and although the risk of a pandemic was highlighted on the risk register no one could have foreseen the impact it would have on investment performance and operations.
-In terms of operations the Fund was already effectively working from home or remotely 2 days a week and has managed to deliver business as usual throughout the Covid pandemic.
+A number of key performance indicators and the Risk Register are reviewed at least quarterly. - Risk of unanticipated events such as a pandemic on normal operations.
+The impact of Covid 19 was unprecedented, and, although the risk of a pandemic was highlighted on the Risk Register, no one could have foreseen the impact it would have on investment performance and operations.
+In terms of operations the Fund was already effectively working from home or remotely 2 days a week and managed to deliver business as usual throughout the Covid pandemic.
 This is testament to the robust operational procedures that were in place and the effectiveness of the staff in working in this changing environment.
-This has also helped explore and implement effective and more efficient ways of working whilst being mindful of the wellbeing and mental health of the staff
+This has also helped explore and implement effective and more efficient ways of working whilst being mindful of the wellbeing and mental health of staff.

-Asset Risks (the portfolio versus the SIAB)
+Asset Risks (the portfolio versus the SAAB)

-5.95.11 These would cover, the following risks being concentration risk, illiquidity risk, currency risk, manager underperformance and RI risk.
-Some examples of how we are managing some of these risks are as follows:-
+These include concentration risk, illiquidity risk, currency risk, manager underperformance and RI risk.
+Some examples of how we are managing some of these risks are as follows: